amcneil36/amcneil36.github.io/programs/CityStats/readme.md

-## Weather and demographics information for all USA cities
+## Weather and demographics information for all USA cities in a .csv file

 ### The .csv file can be found here: <a href="https://amcneil36.github.io/programs/CityStats/cityStats.csv" download>https://amcneil36.github.io/programs/CityStats/cityStats.csv</a>